MINALOTFY10/Todo-Flutter-App/README.md

 # Todo App
-Application that allows to manage a list of tasks to do
+This application using flutter allows you to manage a list of tasks to do

 ## Tools
 - Dart